fourstix/MCard1802ESP32Web/README.md

 will then update the web element.
 The setInterval() function updates the Q LED, data bus byte graphics, memory status text and control status text every 500 milliseconds.

 The script section also defines the handler for each input key press.
-The keypress function will invoke the input REST API and pass the key value as a query parameter.
-The following server route defined in the [MCard1802ESP32Web.ino](https://github.com/fourstix/MCard1802ESP32Web/blob/main/src/MCard1802ESP32Web/MCard1802ESP32Web.ino) setup() function strips the key's character value from the query parameter and passes it to the prossesChar() function which performs the action for the key.
+The keypress() function will invoke the input REST API and pass the key value as a query parameter.
+The following server route defined in the [MCard1802ESP32Web.ino](https://github.com/fourstix/MCard1802ESP32Web/blob/main/src/MCard1802ESP32Web/MCard1802ESP32Web.ino) setup() function takes the key's character value from the query parameter and passes it to the prossesChar() function which performs the action for the key.
 ```arduino
   //Route for input keys